-GUIDELINES FOR USAGE OF 11-15 PASSENGER VANS
+GUIDELINES FOR USAGE OF 11-15 PASSENGER VEHICLES

-The National Transportation Safety board has determined that 11-15 passenger vans have a poor safety record.
+The National Transportation Safety board has determined that 11-15 passenger vehicles have a poor safety record.
 Therefore, the Archdiocese of Louisville implemented the following policy:

-11-15 passenger vans WILL NOT be permitted to be leased, rented, or used for any parish school or archdiocesan function.
-Please note: that adding or eliminating seats does not alter this policy guideline.
+11-15 passenger vehicles WILL NOT be permitted to be leased, rented, or used for any parish school or archdiocesan function.
+Vans modified into "shuttle buses" must be certified with a designation of MFSAB (Multi-Function School Activity Bus) to be acceptable.
+Please note that adding or eliminating seats does not alter this policy guideline.